British investors demand banks stick to lockups on share sales

 "This is important because (lock-ups) are designed to regulate the balance between supply and demand and send a signal to the market that if you buy shares now there won't be a further increase in supply for a given period."

-The ABI does not have a regulator's powers to set rules but its views are important because of the buying power of its members who represent much of the UK mutual funds market, managing nearly $3 trillion (1.8 trillion pounds) of assets.
+The ABI does not have a regulator's powers to set rules but its views are important because of the buying power of its members who represent much of the UK mutual funds market, managing nearly $3 trillion of assets.

-Some investors were angered in 2013 when Lloyds Banking Group, in transactions run by bookrunner Bank of America Merrill Lynch, sold two tranches of shares in wealth manager St James Place in quick succession.
+Some investors were angered in 2013 when Lloyds Banking Group (LLOY.L), in transactions run by bookrunner Bank of America Merrill Lynch BAC.L, sold two tranches of shares in wealth manager St James Place (SJP.L) in quick succession.

 The second sale came just over 10 weeks after the first, even though Lloyds had said it would not reduce its stake further for at least a year.